|

 or your spouse or common-law partner

-in the Canada Customs and Revenue Agency under the
+in the Canada Revenue Agency under the

 Income Tax Act and regulated by the Federal Government.